-Mixed Fleet vs Homogeneous Fleet Route Optimization
+Mixed Fleet VS Homogeneous Fleet Route Optimization

 Small, Medium, and Enterprise delivery, distribution, and service businesses can use the same or different vehicles and vehicle types that together can comprise a Homogeneous or Mixed Fleet.
 Whether a company chooses to use a Homogeneous or Mixed vehicle fleet can depend on multiple factors.
 Such factors can be industry-specific operating needs, vehicle availability, driver skills, environmental impact, logistics balancing, and many other business requirements.